-Does the new context require a shift of human resources to different institutions and/or stakeholders?
+Does the new context require a shift of human resources to different institutions, stakeholders and/or the configuration of new roles for professionals?

-Is there a key person with high social skills available in the practice to be transferred in order to drive the process and foster networks?
+Is there a key person with a high level of social skills available in the practice to be transferred in order to drive the process and foster networks, i. e. are leadership skills available?